-If the Town Clerk finds that the number of valid signatures submitted, as described under Section 3 does not meet the requirements for a petition per Section 4, the Town Clerk shall file the petition and the petition forms in the Clerk's Office and notify the initiator of the petition that the petition is insufficient but may be amended within 5 business days (days when the Town Clerk's office is normally open for business).
+If the Town Clerk finds that the number of valid signatures submitted, as described under Section 3 does not meet the requirements for a polition per Section 4, the Town Clerk shall file the petition and the petition forms in the Clerk's Office and notify the initiator of the petition that the petition is insufficient but may be amended within 5 business days (days when the Town Clerk's office is normally open for business).
 After the date of such notice the circulator may file additional, supplementary petition forms, which shall be issued, circulated and filed in the same manner as the original petition.
 Supplementary petition forms shall be returned no later than 14 business days from date of notice.
-The Clerk shall review them in the same manner as the Clerk reviews an original petition.
+The Clerk shall review them in the same manner as the Clerk reviews an original potition.
 If the Clerk finds that the petition is still insufficient, the Clerk shall notify the Board of Selectmen, the initiator, and the official sought to be recalled in writing of that determination within 5 business days.
 That determination by the Clerk shall not prevent the filing of a new petition for the same purpose.

-Upon receipt of notice of determination, the official sought to be recalled may submit his or her resignation in writing to the Board of Selectmen, as applicable, in which case the position shall become vacant as of the date of the written resignation and shall be filled pursuant to Section 9, as applicable.
+Upon receipt of notice of determination, the official sought to be recalled may submit his or her resignation in writing to the Beard of Selectmen, as applicable, in which case the position shall become vacant as of the date of the written resignation and chall be filled pursuant to Section 9, as applicable.

+If the official sought to be recalled does not resign from the office within 10 business days of receiving the certification of polition pursuant to Section 4, the Board of Selectmen shall proceed to call and conduct a recall election to determine if the official should be recalled.
+Upon receipt of the certification of culticioney and validity from the Clerk, the Board of Selectmen chall call a public hearing to be held within 30 days of the date of the Clerk's certification.
+Notice of the public hearing shall be given in the same fashion as notice of proposed ordinances.

+After the public hearing, the election must be hold no loss than 46 days nor more than 86 days after certification of the polition per Section 4 unless a regular municipal election is scheduled within 00 days of the certification of the polition, in which case the recall election must be hold on the date of the regular municipal election.
+If the Board of Selectmen fail to schedule a public hearing and/or recall election within 15 days of the certification of the polition, the Town Clerk shall echedule either pursuant to the date requirements of this section.

 Section 5.
-If the official sought to be recalled does not resign from the office within 10 business days of receiving the certification of petition pursuant to Section 4, the Board of Selectmen shall proceed to call and conduct a recall election to determine if the official should be recalled.
-Upon receipt of the certification of sufficiency and validity from the Clerk, the Board of Selectmen shall call a public hearing to be held within 30 days of the date of the Clerk's certification.
-Notice of the public hearing shall be given in the same fashion as notice of proposed ordinances.

-After the public hearing, the election must be held no less than 45 days nor more than 85 days after certification of the petition per Section 4 unless a regular municipal election is scheduled within 90 days of the certification of the petition, in which case the recall election must be held on the date of the regular municipal election.
-If the Board of Selectmen fail to schedule a public hearing and/or recall election within 15 days of the certification of the petition, the Town Clerk shall schedule either pursuant to the date requirements of this section.

-Section 6.
-Ballots for Recall Election: The ballot question for a recall election shall be substantially as follows:
+Ballets for Recall Election:

+The ballot question for a recall election shall be substantially as follows:

-"Do you authorize the recall of [name of elected official] from the position of [name of position]?"
+-- De you authorize the recall of (name of elected official) from the position of (name of position)?

-() Yes () No "
+\\\\\() Yes \\\() No."